rohitjoshi21/QuizMaster/README.md

 ## To Do

 1. Save the quiz result for each user in database.
+DONE
 2. Add data and visualization in dashboard.
 3. Write script to load questions from csv into database.
+DONE
 4. Add css to login and signup pages.
-5. Implement leaderboard
+5. Implement leaderboard DONE
 6. Create organization page for student monitoring and analysis.